clueboard/milc/README.md

 Whenever you release a new framework the first question you'll be asked is why you didn't just use one of the existing options instead.

-As I serveyed the other tools I found that most of them only solve part of the problem, not the whole problem.
+As I surveyed the other tools I found that most of them only solve part of the problem, not the whole problem.
 Those that solve the whole problem are very hard to use or get started with, or are otherwise very heavyweight.
 I wanted a comprehensive framework that was easy to get started with.